Windsor lines of the London and South Western Railway: Windsor, Staines and South Western Railway

 Hounslow, Brentford and Staines, and above all Windsor, were attractive places to live in, and was attractive to the promoters of new railways; in 1845 a number of schemes were put forward.
 In the 1846 session of Parliament, the Windsor, Slough and Staines Atmospheric Railway was put forward.
-It would have been a broad gauge system worked on the atmospheric principle, and allied to the Great Western Railway.
+It would have been a broad gauge system worked on the atmospheric principle, and allied to the Great Western Railway (GWR).
 It was rejected in Parliament, and its promoters sought a sponsor to help them in a further attempt to get authorisation.
 The Richmond Railway had an affiliated company, the Staines and Richmond Junction Railway, which had also been turned down in Parliament.
-The two unsuccessful projects were combined under the sponsorship of the Richmond Railway, and the provisional Windsor, Staines and South Western Railway came to be formed in the latter half of 1846.
+The two unsuccessful projects were combined under the sponsorship of the Richmond Railway, and the provisional Windsor, Staines and South Western Railway (WS&SWR) came to be formed in the latter half of 1846.
 The Slough connection was removed from the scheme, as was the atmospheric traction idea.

-It was authorised as such in an act of Parliament of 25 June 1847.
-The authorisation was in two parts: for a line from Richmond to Datchet, approaching Windsor, by way of Twickenham and Staines.
+It was authorised as such in two acts of Parliament of 25 June 1847.
+The authorisation was in two parts: the Windsor, Staines, and South-western Railway Act (No. 1) 1847 (10 & 11 Vict. c. lviii) for a line from Richmond to Datchet, approaching Windsor, by way of Twickenham and Staines.
+The other authorisation was in the Windsor, Staines, and South-western Railway Act (No. 2) 1847 (10 & 11 Vict. c. lvii).
 A loop line would be created by building from a junction at Barnes through Brentford and Hounslow, rejoining the main line at Whitton.
 The reason for terminating at Datchet was that negotiations over access through the Royal Park at Windsor had not been concluded.
 Indeed at this stage it was planned to make a joint Windsor station with the Great Western Railway, which intended to make a line from Slough to Windsor.
 The line was opened from Richmond to Datchet on 22 August 1848, following an inspection run by the directors on 19 August.
 Fifteen up and twelve down trains ran over the line every weekday.
 The Richmond terminus of the Richmond Railway was unsuitable as a through station, and a new station a short distance to the north was built.